 Once you have assessed the need for a safe patient handling program, it is now time to start planning ways to implement it.

-First of all, brainstorm the options of program models based on the data analysis.
-You should consider various levels of intervention, including the costs for human resources, training, equipment, and potential injury reduction.
+First, to get ideas for your program, look at various sample program models.
+Consider various levels of intervention, including the costs for human resources, training, equipment, and potential injury reduction.

-You also need to figure out the best method to roll out and maintain the program within the facility, as well as the methodology for safe patient handling.
+Next, determine the methods for safe patient handling, and the best method to implement and maintain the program within the facility.
 For example, will each caregiver be responsible for their own patients, or will each individual department use its own safe lifting team?
 What are the benefits and drawbacks of each option?

-Next, you will need to develop a policy on safe patient handling based on the model adopted and then make a case for administration.
+Next, you will need to develop a policy on safe patient handling based on the model adopted and then make a case to administration for implementation of the program.

 Once the data is analyzed, an executive summary and report need to be prepared for administrative review.
 The report should include: